Search for supersymmetry in final states with two oppositely charged same-flavor leptons and missing transverse momentum in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Results

 Comparisons between the SM predictions and the observed data in the 28 edge SRs are summarized in Table~\ref{tab:edgeResults}.
 A graphical representation of the same results is displayed in Fig.~\ref{fig:cNc_resultOverview}.

 We find an agreement between the observed data and SM predictions in all SRs.
 The largest deviation is observed in the \ttbar-like region for $300<\mll<400\GeV$ and $\nb>0$, in which 49 events are observed and $76^{+10}_{-9}$ were expected, corresponding to a deficit in data with a local significance of $2.4$~s.d.
+We also observe a slightly larger number of events than the background prediction in the high \mll non-\ttbar-like category, but the predictions agree within one s. d.

-The dilepton mass distributions and the results of the kinematic fit are shown in Fig.~\ref{fig:Fit_data_H1} while Table~\ref{tab:fitResults} presents a summary of the fit results.
-A best fit signal yield of $27\pm22$ events is obtained when evaluating the signal hypothesis in the edge fit SR with a fitted edge position of $\mll=294^{+12}_{-20}\GeV$.
+The dilepton mass distributions and the results of the kinematic edge fit are shown in Fig.~\ref{fig:Fit_data_H1} while Table~\ref{tab:fitResults} presents a summary of the fit results.
+A best fit signal yield of $27\pm22$ events is obtained when evaluating the signal hypothesis in the edge fit SR with a fitted edge position of $\mll=294^{+12}_{-20}\GeV$, assuming the signal normalization to be nonnegative.
 To test the compatibility of this result with the background-only hypothesis, we estimate the global $p$-value~\cite{Gross:2010qma} of the result using the test statistic $-2\ln Q$, where $Q$ denotes the ratio of the fitted likelihood value for the signal+background hypothesis to that for the background-only hypothesis.
 The test statistic $-2\ln Q$ is evaluated in data and compared to the corresponding quantity computed using a large sample of background-only pseudo-experiments where the edge position is not fixed to any particular value.
 The resulting $p$-value is interpreted as the one-sided tail probability of a Gaussian distribution, and corresponds to an excess in the observed yields relative to the SM background prediction at a global significance of 0.7 s.d.
 If unphysical negative signal yields are permitted, the best fit corresponds to a negative signal yield with an edge position of $34.4\GeV$ and a global significance of 1.8~s.d.